 It is sometimes acknowledged in the media that aviation emissions are resulting in ‘accidental’ geo-engineering, but of course all these metals don’t end up in jet fuel by accident.
 Legislation could and obviously should be passed to end the additives.
 But consider this: if you wanted to disperse chemicals for the purpose of geo-engineering, what would you do?
 Obviously one would first look at using the vector of commercial aviation to achieve that aim.

 JP8 creates the ambient metals pollution that ionises the troposphere for various military and communications applications including 3D over-the-horizon radar systems.
 This doesn’t mean that aerosol injection for weather modification is not being carried out through other vectors including unmarked planes, drones and military tankers following flight-paths which have nothing to do with commercial aviation.
 Then there are sounder-rockets with payloads of chemicals, and even balloon-tethered, kilometres-long ‘sky-hoses’.
 Ship-based operations using filthy ‘bunker fuels’ also play a role; the fallout of soot on ice and snow leads to reduced reflectivity and higher heat absorption, helping to create the illusion of ‘global warming’.
-Weather modification is a huge industry and rarely seems to be used for constructive purposes but rather as a form of covert warfare against other countries.
-Thus Iran is currently being hit with drought, the Philippines with storms.
+Weather modification is a huge industry and rarely seems to be used for constructive purposes but rather as a form of covert warfare.
 It can also used as a form of psychological warfare to make self-fulfilling prophecies of predictions of climate chaos as per anthropogenic global warming theory.
 Weather weapons are used to manifest the otherwise unfounded predictions of the UNIPCC, precipitating ‘natural’ disasters such as floods and storms, reinforcing the CO2-driven climate-change narrative in the public mind.